Skip to content

 That means more services becoming walled gardens.
 Layering on functionality to cover more use cases, while making it harder to get your data back out.
 Salesforce wants you to stay inside Salesforce.
 Slack inside Slack.
 And so on.

 But this isn’t how people work.
 Your product will never be the one-stop-shop for everything a customer needs to do.
 You hire products to do a job.
 Linear for issue management.
 GitHub to version source code.
-Etc. To get sufficient context to do their jobs well, people and teams need data from your app and several others (not to mention “soft tissue” silos of information locked in people’s heads.)
+Etc. To get sufficient context to do their jobs well, people and teams need data from your app and several others (not to mention "soft tissue"g silos of information locked in people’s heads.)

 Steady is designed to run in the background.
 We want it distilling plans & progress from all of the context that matters, automatically pushing summaries to give everyone sufficient clarity to make better decisions.